Exploiting Minority Pseudo-Labels for Semi-Supervised Fine-grained Road Scene Understanding: Related Work

 \textbf{Semi-Supervised Semantic Segmentation} aims to utilize both unlabeled data and labeled data to train a high-performance segmentation network that can assign pseudo-labels to images.
 Due to limited labeled data, the full utilization of unlabeled data has become an important issue.
 Preliminary works have focused on consistency regularization and entropy minimization.
-U$^2$PL \cite{wang2022semi} uses unreliable data for contrastive learning to boost performance.
 PRCL \cite{xie2023boosting} introduces a framework that enhances representation quality by incorporating its probability.
 MMFA \cite{yin2023semi} introduces a framework for feature augmentation that incorporates both multi-reliability and multi-level strategies to fully exploit pixel information.
-CTT \cite{xiao2022semi} alleviates model coupling issues through dual mean teacher architecture.
-Recently, numerous contrastive learning methods \cite{alonso2021semi, zhong2021pixel} have been proposed for semi-supervised semantic segmentation.
+UniMatch\cite{yang2023revisiting} proposes a two-stream perturbation technique so that two strong views are simultaneously guided by a common weak view.
+CorrMatch \cite{sun2024corrmatch} introduces an adaptive threshold updating strategy and a pixel-wise similarity-based propagation of high-confidence predictions to efficiently leverage unlabeled data.
 However, the above semi-supervised semantic segmentation methods do not sufficiently explore the semantic information within minority classes.
-In this manuscript, we propose a synergistic training framework with two training modules and a dual contrastive learning to resolve class imbalance issues.
+In this manuscript, we propose a synergistic training framework with two training modules and an anchor contrastive learning to resolve class imbalance issues.